The Mezcal Sour and Sour cocktails, in general, are among my favorite drinks and are always a crowd-pleaser.

-Sour cocktails generally are amongst my favorite drinks and always a crowd-pleaser.
-Whether it's a Whiskey Sour, Gin Sour, or a Rum Sour - all these cocktails are as superb as they are simple.
+Whether it's Whiskey Sour, Gin Sour, or Rum Sour - all these cocktails are as superb as they are simple.
 And Mezcal being such an unusual but fabulous spirit base for cocktails, a Mezcal Sour recipe is not to be missed in this list.
-My recipe below is an adaption from the one served at New York's Honey bar.
+I adapted the recipe below from the one served at New York's Honey bar.

 Ingredients for a Mezcal Sour

 To further pronounce the taste of agave, I suggest using agave nectar instead of standard simple syrup.
-However, you won't need much of it as there is another sweet ingredient to balance the drink - Amaro.
+However, you won't need much of it as there is another sweet ingredient to balance the drink: